kubernetes/website/docs/admin/dns.md

 ## Kubernetes Federation (Multiple Zone support)

-The 1.3 release introduced Federation (Ubernetes) support for multisite Kubernetes installations.
-There are DNS changes introduced that will allow the lookup of services using a six part DNS name.
+Release 1.3 introduced Cluster Federation support for multi-site Kubernetes installations.
+This required some minor (backward-compatible) changes to the way the Kubernetes cluster DNS server processes DNS queries, to facilitate the lookup of federated services (which span multiple Kubernetes clusters).
-See [Federation docs](/docs/admin/multiple-zones/) for more details on multiple site support.
+See the [Cluster Federation Administrators' Guide](/docs/admin/federation/index.md) for more details on Cluster Federation and multi-site support.

 ## References